 This is the accumulation of substances/chemicals in the tissue of living organisms.
-It involves both bioconcentration and biomagnifications.
-Bioconcentration is uptake the of chemicals directly from water without an intermediate organism while biomagnifications is the occurrence of chemicals within the tissue of organisms as we progress through successive trophic Biosorption is the attachment of chemicals to the surface of organisms.
+It involves both bioconcentration and biomagnifications. uptake Bioconcentration is the of chemicals directly from water without an intermediate organism while biomagnifications is the occurrence of chemicals within the tissue of organisms as we successive trophic progress through levels.
+Biosorption is the attachment of chemicals to the surface of organisms.

 There is a continuous influx of heavy metals in to the biosphere from both natural and anthropogenic sources (Perelomov and Prinsky, 2003).
 Crude oil is also a source of these metals.
 In aquatic and terrestrial ecosystems their bioavailability depends on their chemical forms.
-These heavy metals are known to cause severe damage to aquatic and (Odiete, 1999, Odokuma terrestrial life Emedolu 2005).
+These heavy metals are known to cause severe damage to aquatic and 1999. terrestrial life (Odiete, Odokuma and Emedolu 2005).
 A specific problem associated with metals in the environment is their accumulation in the food chain and persistence in the environment (Malekzadeh et al, 1996).
 Microorganism, uptake metal either actively (bioaccumulation) and/or passively (biosorption) (Shummate and Strandberg 1995).
 Thus the use of microorganisms for the recovery of metals from waste stream has received growing attention.